AI Art: What It Is and How It Gets Created

 AI art generators work by analyzing patterns in data and using complex statistical models to understand what the prompter is asking for, and then generating content based on those patterns.
 These tools use a variety of specific AI models and techniques depending on the medium, but the fundamental process of getting from input to output is usually the same:

-1. Training: First, generators are fed a massive corpus of existing artworks, along with text descriptions.
+1. Training: Generators are fed a massive corpus of existing artworks, along with text descriptions.
 This can be photographs, paintings, books, news articles, songs, screenplays, movies and lyrics.

-2. Processing: Then, generators use neural network models to find patterns in their training data and replicate them in new content.
-For instance, image and video generators often use convolutional neural networks to recognize specific things in their training data, and then generative adversarial networks (GANs) to produce an output.
-Text generators use large language models (LLMs) built on Transformer architectures, and music generators use recurrent neural networks.
+2. Processing: Generators use neural network models to find patterns in their training data and replicate them in new content.
+For instance, image and video generators often use convolutional neural networks to recognize specific things in their training data and generative adversarial networks (GANs) to produce an output.
+They may also use a technique called neural style transfer, combining the style of one image with the contents of another to create something entirely new.
+Meanwhile, text generators use large language models (LLMs) built on Transformer architectures, and music generators use recurrent neural networks.

 3. Generating: Once trained, AI art generators can produce artwork based on users’ prompts, drawing on what it has learned to create a unique piece of content.
 For example, an image generator trained on pictures of apples has formed patterns based on abstract qualities like “roundness” and “redness,” which then overlap to form an understanding of “appleness.”
-So, when it is asked to generate an image of an apple, the AI combines these relevant qualities to make a new, imagined picture, rather than just assembling bits of existing pictures.
+The AI combines these relevant qualities to make a new, imagined picture, rather than just assembling bits of existing pictures.

 “If a language model can generate texts similar to the distribution of texts that people have written, it’s understood something about how people communicate,” Jain said.
 “If a [visual] model can generate images or videos similar to the things we’ve seen in its training data, it has to understand that training data.”